When is Moana on BBC One this Christmas Day? Review and trailer

-In case you’re searching for an important household movie to look at on Christmas Day you want look no additional than the sensible Moana, which takes the Disney princess tales to Polynesia for an journey that may have everybody enthralled.
+When you’re in search of an awesome household movie to look at on Christmas Day you want look no additional than the sensible Moana, which takes the Disney princess tales to Polynesia for an journey that may have everybody enthralled.

 MOANA ★★★★★